Please note: Unauthorised access to the Ellendale site is prohibited and trespassers may be prosecuted. The site is locked and access is monitored.

 It includes the E4 and E9 pits, waste rock landforms, tailings storage facilities and areas of other infrastructure.
 Mining commenced at the E9 pit in 2002 and at the E4 pit in 2006.
 Mining at the E4 pit was suspended and the area entered care and maintenance in 2009.
 Mining at the E9 pit continued until 2015.

 The mining tenements were held by Kimberley Diamond Company NL (KDC) but mining activities ceased at Ellendale in July 2015, when KDC entered into administration.
 Later that month, creditors voted for the company to be placed into liquidation.

-The Department of Mines, Industry Regulation and Safety (DMIRS) has been managing the site through the Abandoned Mines Program since then and has undertaken a range of activities within the Ellendale area to minimise the environmental, safety and health risks at the site.
-The department has continued to focus on ensuring the resource value of the tenements is not diminished and that the site remains a viable option for future responsible resource development.
+DMIRS will continue to manage the site through the Abandoned Mines Program and will work with stakeholders including the companies invited to apply for new tenements to minimise the safety, health and environmental risks at the site whilst ensuring the resource value of the tenements is not diminished and that the site remains a viable option for future responsible resource development.